vackosar/vackosar.github.io/_drafts/2021-06-21-Wav2vec2-Phonemes-Quantization-Transformer-GAN.md

 - humans learn without labels
 - traditionally Hidden Markov Models

+# Phoneme
+- a unit of sound in spoken languages
+- English ~40 phonemes
+- for example in IPA: /sɪn/ (sin) and /sɪŋ/ (sing)

 # Quantization
 - replaces with vector from a finite set
 - the set of vectors is "codebook"